josefdra/distFFT/README.md

-# Files that visualize a domain transposition across multiple ranks in a distributed environment
+# Visualization of a domain transposition across multiple ranks in a distributed environment

-This is used in a distributed FFT
+## + Usage in a distributed FFT and verification against regular fft